isabelastolf/estrutura_de_dados/README.md

         - Vectors have indexes setting the position of each item.
         - Linked Lists have no indexes.

-- About them:
+### About them:
 - The items are spread in different parts of the memory instead of in a contiguous space.
 - The items in the vector now become nodes when in linked lists.
 - There's a variable that points to the head node of the list.
 - There's a variable that points to the tail node of the list.
 - Each node points to the next, head to tail.
 - The tail node points to a nullptr, as in a pointer that doesn't point to anything.

-- What we do with it:
+### What we do with it:
 - Add a node to the end of the list;
     - In current tail, add the new node to the nullptr's tail.
     - Tail points the new node;
     - Has an **O(1)** complexity;
 - Delete the last node:
     Current list:
         3   ->    9   ->    8   ->   7   ->   13
         H
                                         T
     Set tail to be equal to the only other pointer that points the current node predecessor, wich is it's own predecessor.
         As in:
             3   ->    9   ->    8   ->   7   ->   13
             H                                     T
         Because whe have to iterate from the head to the tail, the complexity is **O(n)**
             > Delete last node
             - goes from head to tail until it gets to the pointer needed 3   ->    9   ->    8   ->   7   ->   13
             H-----------------------^             T
             3   ->    9   ->    8   ->   7   ->   13
             H-----------------------^             T
             > Set the pointer Tail equals to the pointer to 7

 - Add an item to the beggining of the list:
     - Point new head pointer to be equal to the head pointer.
     - Moves the head pointer to the new head.
     - Has an **O(1)** complexity
 - Remove an item that's head of the linked list:
     - Point pointer header to the next item. (head->next)
     - Has an **O(1)** complexity.
 - Add an item to a node that's somewhere in the middle:
     Current list:
         3   ->    9   ->    8   ->   7   ->   13
         H                                     T
     - Goes from head to the pointer of the node that will be closer to head.
         3   ->    9   ->    8   ->   7   ->   13
         H-------------^                       T
     - Set the pointer of the new node to be equal to the pointer that points to the next item.
         3   ->    9   ->    8   ->   7   ->   13
             H                     4 -^        T
     - Set the pointer of the previous node to be equal to the new node.
         3   ->    9   ->    8      7   ->   13
             H                -> 4 -^        T
     - Has an **O(n)** complexity
 - Remove an item from the list that's somewhere in the middle:
     - Goes from head to the item that points to the to-be-removed item.
 That's the previous item.
         3   ->    9   ->    8   ->   7   ->   13
         H---------^---^                       T
     - Points the previous item's pointer to the to-be-removed item, that points the next.
         3   ->    9         8   ->   7   ->   13
         H         -------------------^        T
     - Has an **O(n)** complexity

 - Overall of actions with the LLs and their complexities:
     - Append: O(1)